 - Fee payment, unless required or waived.
-Please look in the instructions to see for details specific to your category.
+Please look in the instructions for details specific to your category.

-If you are filing for EAD along with I-485, adjustment of status, no separate filing for EAD is required.
+If you are filing for an EAD along with I-485, Adjustment of Status, no separate filing for an EAD is required.

-In addition to the filing fee, a certain category of applicants must also pay biometric fee.
+In addition to the filing fee, a certain category of applicants must also pay a biometric fee.